davidepalladino/DNS-UpdaterA/README.md

 3. Update the `main.py` to recognize your new provider name.
 4. Create a new `EnvironmentBuilder` for the provider if it requires different configuration settings.

-Be free to open feature or bugfix branch, then a PR; I'm pleased to accept it!
+Be free to open a feature or bugfix branch, then a PR; I'm pleased to accept it!
-I suggest you to use [git-flow](https://danielkummer.github.io/git-flow-cheatsheet/).
+I suggest that you use [git-flow](https://danielkummer.github.io/git-flow-cheatsheet/).

+### Development Tools
+The project uses several development tools for code quality and type checking:

+1. Run Ruff for code linting:
+    ```bash
+    make lint
+    ```

+2. Run Ruff for code formatting:
+    ```bash
+    make format
+    ```

+3. Run mypy for static type checking:
+    ```bash
+    make type-check
+    ```

+It's recommended to run these tools before committing changes to ensure code quality and consistency.

-## Expected Output
+## Expected Output Messages
 1. Record not found:
 ```
 [YYYY-MM-DD HH:MM:SS] - ERROR: Record '<record_name>' not found.